 State Space Models showed one way to keep decode state from growing with context length by compressing history into recurrent state.
 Reasoning models move in the opposite direction on purpose: spend more inference compute when the task is hard enough to justify it.

-Think about two dispatch planners handling the same delayed-truck problem.
-The first planner accepts the first reroute that looks plausible.
-The second planner checks carrier capacity, hub cutoffs, refund risk, and customer priority before committing.
-When those checks catch a real mistake, the second plan performs better, not because the planner has different data, but because it spends more compute on the decision.
+Think about two incident agents handling the same failed deployment.
+The first accepts the first rollback plan that looks plausible.
+The second checks failing tests, deploy diff, error budget, database migration state, and rollback blast radius before committing.
+When those checks catch a real mistake, the second plan performs better, not because the agent has different data, but because it spends more compute on the decision.

 The same idea now shapes how frontier large language models (LLMs) are built and evaluated.
 Classic scaling work focused on train-time compute: more parameters, more data, and more pretraining FLOPs (floating-point operations).[1]
 Work from 2024 onward made a second axis impossible to ignore: on hard reasoning tasks, you can often get better answers by spending more compute during generation itself.[2][3]
 This is test-time compute scaling.
 Reasoning-model APIs from OpenAI and open-weight systems such as DeepSeek-R1 made this shift visible, and Snell et al. showed that, on tasks where a smaller model already has a non-trivial chance of success, extra inference-time compute can beat a much larger single-pass model.[3][4][5][2]

-In this article you'll learn why some problems need deliberate reasoning instead of fast pattern matching, how test-time compute scaling works, and what it means for production systems.
+Some problems need deliberate reasoning instead of fast pattern matching, and test-time compute scaling turns that extra work into a production design choice.
 You'll need a basic mental model of how transformers predict the next token (covered earlier in the preparation path).
-By the end, you'll be able to choose between single-pass, best-of-N, and guided-search strategies, and you'll know why routing and token budgets are as important as the algorithms themselves.
+The practical goal is to choose between single-pass, best-of-N, and guided-search strategies, then explain why routing and token budgets matter as much as the algorithms.

 Psychologist Daniel Kahneman's framework is a useful starting point.
 System 1 is fast, instinctive, and pattern-driven.
 When you read the word "strawberry" and immediately know it's a fruit, that's System 1.
 System 2 is slow, deliberate, and step-by-step.
 When you count how many times the letter "r" appears in "strawberry," you have to switch to System 2 because your gut reaction ("two?") is often wrong.
 The correct answer is three, but you only get there by checking each letter deliberately.